Questions persist about National Guard response time after Capitol breach

 “We were ready to go within eight hours and we’re pretty proud of that,” Maj.
 Gen. Gowen said.
 “In terms of a National Guard response, that’s lightning fast.”

-National Guard soldiers from Pennsylvania and New Jersey also were sent to help keep the peace in the nation’s capital through the Jan.
+National Guard soldiers from Pennsylvania and New Jersey also were sent to help keep the peace in D.C. through the Jan.
 20 inauguration of President-elect Joseph R. Biden.
 They are expected to be on duty for at least a month, officials said.

 Maj.
 Gen. Gowen said his troops are prepared for any situation that might erupt.